-When I asked my brother in law Bob what cake he would most want for the upcoming California wedding reception of his daughter he said “white cake with pink frosting” to which I immediately responded “BORING!” – but as I thought about it more and how he described this combination reminding him of convenience store treats of his youth, like Grandma’s Cookies, Hostess Zingers and Snowballs I was inspired!
+This cake is inspired by my brother in law Bob.
+I asked him what cake he would most want for the wedding reception of his beautiful daughter Aly and he said “white cake with pink frosting” – didn’t sound that good to me TBH.
+This combination reminding him of convenience store treats of his youth, like Grandma’s Cookies, Hostess Zingers and Snowballs, the nostalgic memory of these childhood treats inspired me!
 I decided to make a white coconut cake, with this coconut frosting I usually put on chocolate cake then just smother it in coconut flakes so it has the effect of a hostess treat, but with homemade goodness.
 The result was a resounding success, people went nuts for it!
 And just to make life easy I was able to doctor a cake mix for the cake and it was honestly so perfectly moist, bouncy and delicious I’m glad I didn’t make the cake totally from scratch.
 I used some pink dye just for Bobby J, but this would be extra pretty keeping all ingredients white as well, do what makes you feel good.

 For the Cake: